Bitly API Best Practices

-Since bitly links never change or expire, we ask that you cache data locally wherever possible.
+Since Bitlinks never change or expire, we ask that you cache data locally wherever possible.

 Avoiding API Calls on Page Loads

-To ensure the security of your API key and/or OAuth access token, we strongly suggest that you make requests to the bitly API server-side whenever possible.
+OAuth access tokens (and API keys) should be treated as secret data and not exposed to users.
+To ensure the security of your OAuth access token or API key, we strongly suggest that you make requests to the Bitly API server-side whenever possible.

 If you have any specific questions about API key and access token security, please don't hesitate to contact us at email@example.com.